miniduan/snippets/README.md

 Naive implementation of reverse polish notation calculator in Scala, based on the version described in [Learn You Some Erlang for Great Good](http://learnyousomeerlang.com/functionally-solving-problems "Learn You Some Erlang for Great Good ")

+#### akka-sandbox

+Sandbox for Scala-Akka experiments.
+Contains the following